emqx/emqx-docs/en_US/durability/durability_introduction.md

 ## Next Steps

-To learn how to configure and manage the durable sessions feature, as well as how to initially set up and modify durable sessions in an EMQX cluster, please refer to the following pages:
+To learn how to configure and manage the Durable Session feature, as well as how to initially set up and modify durable sessions in an EMQX cluster, please refer to the following pages:

 - [Manage Replication](./managing-replication.md)
 - [Configure and Manage Durable Sessions](./management.md)